Chow rings of stacks of prestable curves I

 This shows the desired correspondence because this holds for all $n$ and $\pi_n^*$ is injective in degree at most $n$.

-Using the correspondence, we can verify several of the results of our paper in this particular example.
-Firstly, the product formula for expressing $M_J \cdot M_{J'}$ in terms of basis elements $M_{J_i}$ discussed in \cite[Proposition 2]{oesinghaus} can easily be seen to follow from the product formula for decorated strata classes discussed in Section \ref{calculus}.
+Using the correspondence, it is straightforward to see that the product formula for expressing $M_J \cdot M_{J'}$ in terms of basis elements $M_{J_i}$ discussed in \cite[Proposition 2]{oesinghaus} follows from the product formula for decorated strata classes discussed in Section \ref{calculus}.